junxit/us-congress-bills-114/bill.md

 ## § 4.
 Board of Directors

 - **(a)** *Establishment and membership*
-  - **(1)** *In general* The Foundation shall have a governing Board of Directors, which shall consist of no more than 9 members, each of whom shall be a United States citizen.
+  - **(1)** *In general* The Foundation shall have a governing Board of Directors, which shall consist of no more than nine members, each of whom shall be a United States citizen.
   - **(2)** *Requirements of members* Of the appointed members of the Board—
-    - **(A)** at least 3 shall have education or experience in natural, cultural, conservation, or other resource management, law, research, or advocacy;
+    - **(A)** at least three shall have education or experience in natural, cultural, conservation, or other resource management, law, research, or advocacy;
-    - **(B)** at least 3 shall have education or experience in energy and minerals development, reclamation, or remediation; and
+    - **(B)** at least three shall have education or experience in energy and minerals development, reclamation, or remediation; and
-    - **(C)** up to 3 shall be appointed as at-large members.
+    - **(C)** up to three shall be appointed as at-large members.
   - **(3)** *Ex officio member* The Director of the Bureau of Land Management, or a designee of the Director of the Bureau of Land Management, shall be an ex officio nonvoting member of the Board.
 - **(b)** *Appointment and terms*
   - **(1)** *Initial appointment* Not later than 1 year after the date of the enactment of this Act, the Secretary shall appoint the members of the Board in accordance with paragraph (6) who, except as otherwise provided in paragraph (2), shall be appointed for terms of 6 years.